 It is possible to get denied for a secured credit card, though – even one that doesn’t check your credit.
 You still need to be at least 18 years old and satisfy the other basic eligibility requirements.

-If you’re denied for a secured card, it could mean that you don’t have sufficient income to cover a security deposit and minimum payments, or that your credit history shows recent and serious financial problems like bankruptcy.
+If you’re denied for a secured card, it could mean that you don’t have sufficient income to cover a security deposit and minimum payments, or that your credit history shows serious financial problems like bankruptcy.
 The specifics vary by card and card issuer.
 But if you’re denied for one secured card, you could still be approved for another.
 A secured card is the easiest type of credit card to get, after all.

 Secured credit card approval is pretty easy to come by, no matter which card you apply for.
 A secured card is the easiest type of credit card to get simply because you have to place a refundable security deposit, the amount of which usually becomes your spending limit.
 As a result, secured cards prevent you from spending more than you put down, making it less risky for credit card companies to approve people with damaged credit.
 And since you pretty much pre-pay for your purchases with a secured card, past payment problems should not keep you from getting approved.… read full answer